Jannetty/intro_to_database_systems/basic_sql_queries/README.md

 ```

 ## Overview of data files
+Download and unzip flight_dataset.zip to see these files
 | File Name | Description |
 | :-------: | :---------- |
 |*[flight_dataset.zip](flight_dataset.zip)* | compressed version of all data files.
 Please uncompress and put files (described below) in same directory as sql files to run queries. |